-While nuts are a nutritious, protein-rich snack for humans, these legumes aren't always the most Fido-Friendly treats.
-When it comes to pecans, it's best not to share them with your pooch—pecans are considered to be toxic to dogs, due to their ability to grow mold and potentially lead to GI distress, intestinal blockages, or other serious symptoms like seizures.
+Are you wondering if dogs can eat pecans?
+While these tree nuts are a nutritious, protein-rich snack for humans, they aren't the most Fido-friendly treat.
+When it comes to pecans, it's best not to share them with your pooch—pecans are considered to be toxic to dogs, due to their ability to grow mold and potentially lead to GI distress, intestinal blockages, or other serious symptoms like seizures in canines.

 Are Pecans Safe for Dogs?

 Indigenous to North America and Mexico, pecans are often found in pies, cakes, muffins, and other delectable treats.
 They also make a satisfying snack on their own because they're rich in healthy, unsaturated fats and are packed with at least 19 vitamins and minerals.

 If your dog happens to snatch a pecan that has accidentally fallen to the floor, it's likely nothing to worry about.
 But pecans are definitely not safe to offer your dog as a treat, because these particular nuts may contain a toxin known as juglone, which can be harmful to your pet (juglone is also severely toxic to horses).

 Like walnuts, pecans are also susceptible to mold, which contains tremorgenic mycotoxins, which are harmful substances produced by some types of molds.
 If consumed by a dog, these toxins can lead to tremors, seizures, and even damage a dog’s neurological system.
 Pecans are a type of tree nut that can also contain another natural poison, aflatoxin, which is produced from a mold that grows on pecans known as Aspergillus.